willpuckett/smote/posts/rehoming-again.md

 ## Bye Tasmota: Finally Joining the ESPHome Cult

 I had been using Tasmota for years.
 I built my blinds around it and it all seemed pretty straightforward.
 I used it for ESPCam with the Xiao.
 I had done custom builds.
-I had even tried to get it working with Matter.
-But I was never able to get it to work with HomeAssistant for long.
+I wanted to use Tasmota's Matter integration so I could ditch MQTT, but I was never able to get it to work with HomeAssistant for long.

 Somewhere early in the year, I ran across a TMC2209 driver for ESPHome, and I finally did my first config.
 It took a minute to get used to the sprawling yaml files, but I really fell in love.
 The build system kinda kept everything unified, and the networking was light years beyond Tasmota.
 I was able to start rolling custom devices like a controller for our old wall dial heater, and do a lot of work exploring StallGuard on smaller motors.